Jackrao-Git/Deloitte-Ipsos--Intern/README.md

 # Deloitte

+## A main task was to investigate various variables' impact on the house prices.

 ## The effect of population on house prices of 70 large-medium cities in China

 In recent years, the trend of population growth has slowed down, and even began to show a negative growth momentum.
 In the context of China's rising concerns about "aging" and "population anxiety", the era of zero or even negative population growth is rapidly approaching.
 The likelihood of a labor crisis increases, with a smaller workforce meaning higher wages and slower economic growth.

 Theoretically, a slowdown in population growth and a month-on-month decrease in the number of people will reduce the demand for real estate, thereby lowering housing prices.
 In fact, house prices have not been affected too much by the slowdown in population.
 It can be seen from the month-on-month data of house prices that house prices have shown a steady upward trend in recent years.
 Compared with the two factors of currency issuance and per capita income, population size is not a strong explanation for housing prices.